IBM-Bluemix-Docs/GlobalizationPipeline/createbundles.md

 # Creating a bundle
 {: #createbundles}

 To get started with translation, you create bundles and upload resource files of your app that need to be translated by {{site.data.keyword.GlobalizationPipeline_short}}.
 The resource files can be either Java Properties, AMD I18N, or JSON files and must contain content in the form of key/value pairs that represent the UI strings from your app.
-For more details and examples of supported file types, see [Working with bundles](/docs/services/GlobalizationPipeline/bundles.html){: new_window}.
+For more details and examples of supported file types, see [Working with bundles](/docs/GlobalizationPipeline?topic=GlobalizationPipeline-globalizationpipeline_workingwithbundles).

 To create a bundle, complete the following steps: